 Arthritis medications such as steroids and methotrexate can also lower your tolerance of alcohol.
 Your tolerance could be much lower than your peers.

 If drinking alcohol on your medication makes you feel ill, it’s probably best to avoid it completely.
 Stay well within safe limits by making sure you have at least 3-4 alcohol-free days every week.
 If you do drink, stick to just one or two.

 It’s advisable not to binge drink, which means drinking lots of alcohol in one go.

-Government guidelines state that men shouldn’t drink more than 21 units of alcohol per week and women shouldn’t drink more than 14 units of alcohol per week.
+Government guidelines state that people shouldn’t drink more than 14 units of alcohol per week.
 Here's a rough guide to units:

 Alcohol and other people